What Are Ice Dams?

 What To Do If You Have Ice Dams on Your Roof

-Not only can ice dams leak water into your home as the melting water builds up, but the weight of ice dams can damage your gutters and loosen the shingles.
+Not only can this cause water to leak into your home as the melting water builds up, but the weight of dams can damage your gutters and loosen the shingles.
 Water in your home due to ice dam roof leaks can damage your belongings and start potential mold problems.

 Who Fixes Ice Dams?